 You need a separate primer for your eyelids than what you've used on the rest of your face.
 "For eyes, I recommend using an eye primer or cream eye shadow that is neutral in tone," says Levy.
 "A bone or nude shade works well to help even out discoloration on lids and allows for a smoother eye shadow application if you plan to layer additional powder or cream shadows right over it."

 Get matched with expert help to find a foundation that is right for your skin type and creates a natural look, says Kline.
 "Powder foundation helps in setting your makeup and also helps prevent your face from looking greasy in photos," she says.
 "But, if you add too much powder, you run the risk of making your skin look dry and old.
 The phrase 'less is more' applies to this."

 While sunscreen is very good for your skin, it can be very bad for your wedding photos.
 "The zinc and titanium oxides that are found in SPF formulas can cause a white cast on the face in flash photography," warns Fuller.

 If you must slather on sunscreen for your outdoor wedding, make sure it's in your moisturizer and not your foundation.

 Sunscreen isn't the only thing that will give you a ghostly glow.
-White finishing powders, too, can cast your face in unflattering ways, says Rachael Rubin, owner and founder of Beauty PaRLR.
-"When a flash hits the powder on your face, it will give the appearance of clown white skin," she warns.
+White finishing powders, too, can cast your face in unflattering ways, says Rachael Rubin, owner and founder of PaRLR.
+"When a flash hits the powder on your face, it will give the appearance of clown-white skin," she warns.